 15.1 (a) The Union and the Association together shall create a Work Rules Committee consisting of an equal number of members representing each party with no more than three (3) persons from each.
 Alternate members may be appointed.
-The purpose of this Committee shall be to consider, discuss, and propose, under appropriate circumstances, work rule modifications that benefit the carpentry industry and its signatory contractors
+The purpose of this Committee shall be to consider, discuss, and propose, under appropriate circumstances, work rule modifications that benefit the carpentry industry and its signatory contractors contract.

-(b) No discussions by or meetings of the Committee shall be considered a reopening of the contract.
+(b) No discussions by or meetings of the Committee shall be considered a reopening of the

-(c) Any work rule modifications proposed by the Committee must be ratified by the Chicago Regional Council of Carpenters and the Mid-America Regional Bargaining Association.
+(c) Any work rule modifications proposed by the Committee must be ratified by the Mid-America Carpenters Regional Council and the Mid-America Regional Bargaining Association.